renad-allagani/Dataset-of-Factors-Contributing-to-AR-with-Loose-Clothing/README.txt

 4_DataCollection_ClassificationCode_Plots Folder consists of dataset collected with the scotch yoke and KUKA manipulator, in addition to the SVM frequency classification MATLAB scripts, and results.

+5_ProceedingFigures Folder consists of the figures (enlarged) as shown in the Proceeding Paper

 The following key folders and files are in path: 4_DataCollection_ClassificationCode_Plots/libsvm-3.31/matlab

 Raw Data Collection Folders: